 How to Prevent Dark Circles Under Your Eyes

 Dark circles make you look tired and worn out.
-Dark circles appear around your eyes when you have not had enough sleep over the days or when you have been straining your eyes without giving a break.
-Dark circles can be due to many reasons.
+Dark circles appear around your eyes when you have not had enough sleep over the days or when you have been straining your eyes without giving a them a break.
+Dark circles can also be due to many other reasons.

 When you are able to identify what causes the dark circles, it becomes easy to treat and take care of this condition.